Treatment

 Growth plate injury.
 In young children or adolescents with ACL tears, early ACL reconstruction creates a possible risk of growth plate injury, leading to bone growth problems.
 ACL surgery can be delayed until the child is closer to reaching skeletal maturity; however, this comes with a risk of future meniscus or cartilage injury.
 Alternatively, the surgeon may be able to modify the ACL reconstruction technique to decrease the risk of growth plate injury during surgery.

 Kneecap pain.
-Post-operative anterior (front of the) knee pain is especially common after patellar tendon autograft ACL reconstruction.
-The incidence of pain behind the kneecap varies greatly in studies, whereas the incidence of kneeling pain is often higher after patellar tendon autograft ACL reconstruction.
+Post-operative pain in the front of the knee is common after patellar tendon autograft ACL reconstruction.
+The incidence of pain behind the kneecap varies greatly in studies.
+The incidence of kneeling pain is often higher after patellar tendon autograft ACL reconstruction.

 To assist doctors in the management of anterior cruciate (ACL) ligament injuries, the American Academy of Orthopaedic Surgeons has conducted research to provide some useful guidelines.
 These are recommendations only and may not apply to every case.
 For more information: Plain Language Summary - Clinical Practice Guideline - Anterior Cruciate Ligament Injury - AAOS